Lmgsd-2024/skill-security-scan/README_EN.md

 **skill-security-scan** is a command-line tool designed to scan and detect security risks in Claude Skills.
 Before installing third-party Skills, use this tool for security review to effectively prevent malicious code from stealing data or compromising your system.

+This project is initiated and maintained by developers from [WellAlly Technology](https://www.wellally.tech/), dedicated to providing secure and reliable tools for the developer community.

 ### ⚠️ Why Do You Need skill-security-scan?

 When using Skills in local Claude Code, the following security risks exist: